- Crypto scammers are still trying to steal your money through fake YouTube giveaways

 - The videos are accompanied by fake giveaways designed to lure in marks

 Cryptocurrency scammers are still flooding YouTube with old interviews from the likes of Vitalik Buterin, Changpeng Zhao and Michael Saylor which feature fake ‘giveaways’ that convince viewers to send in crypto and get more back in return.
 Not only this, the scammers continue to hijack genuine YouTube accounts to stream from, adding a further layer of legitimacy to the scam.

 How the Scam Works

-The practice was first noticed in November, but the last six weeks have seen it ramp up significantly, with some videos even staying up following the ‘accidental’ YouTube purge over Christmas.
+The practice was first noticed in 2020, but there has been no let up in the scale of the operation, with new individuals constantly identified for inclusion in the fake giveaway scam.
 The concept is very simple – scammers get hold of an old interview with a well-known individual in crypto circles, re-post it as a livestream, and promote the fraudulent giveaway in the information section.